What is an asbestos register?

 - The building was constructed before 31 December 2003

-This applies to commercial buildings, industrial sites, schools and aged care, and strata or multi-tenancy properties.
+This commonly applies to commercial buildings, industrial sites, schools and aged care, and to strata or multi-tenancy properties.
+The exact duty depends on the building, its use, and what is reasonably known about it — AX4 can help review your situation.

 See the legal background → Asbestos Laws in South Australia